dev-astech/A5-tech/README.md

 -⚡ Fun fact: ...
 Here are some ideas to get you started:
 -->
--🔭 I’m currently working on oneself to earn new skills.
+-🔭 I’m currently working on oneself to earn new skills.<br>
--🌱 I’m currently learning Android App Development
+-🌱 I’m currently learning Android App Development.<br>
--📫 How to reach me: https://www.linkedin.com/in/as-tech/
+-📫 How to reach me: https://www.linkedin.com/in/as-tech/ <br>
 -😄 Pronouns: he/him